 Mind mapping is a visual note taking technique.
 This type of note taking method can be very useful as a visual aid for understanding how topics are related to one another.

-With the mind mapping note taking method, you create a map or diagram with a central idea in the middle and then add branches with all of the related details.
+With the mind mapping note taking method, you create a map or diagram with a central idea in the middle and then add branches with all of the related points and details.

-Start off with really broad key ideas and then add in more specific supporting facts and subconcepts to the branches that connect the information together.
+Start off with really broad key ideas and then add in more specific supporting facts and subconcepts to the branches that connect all the key points and information together.

 This makes it easy to see how all of the information is connected.

 The mind mapping note taking method is great because:

 - It’s a visual way to take down information (i.e. great for visual learners)

 - You can add all of the details related to a topic

 - It’s easy to see how everything is connected